 The Declaration of Mexico stated: “Satellite observations are the key element of a global measuring system aimed at verifying the reality of commitments taken in line with the United Nations Framework Convention on Climate Change (UNFCCC).”
 Following the agreement achieved at COP 21 in Paris at the end of 2015, there is a growing need to implement an independent Measurement, Reporting and Verification system (MRV) that will become a tool for verifying national INDCs (Intended Nationally Determined Contributions).
 As stated in the CEOS Strategy for Carbon Observations from Space: “an ambitious long-term goal for CEOS is operational LEO and GEO constellations measuring greenhouse gases in the atmosphere.
 This new suite of observations has the potential to be an essential element for future MRV systems.”

-At present, no such operational constellations exist.
-The current and near-term future operational satellites, including the S-NPP, JPSS, and GOES-R series from NOAA, Meteosat Second and Third Generation (MSG and MTG) from the EPS and EPS-SG series from EUMETSAT, including the Sentinel-5P satellite and the series of Sentinel-5 instruments on board MetOp-SG in the context of the EU’s Copernicus programme, and Himawari from JMA, are important contributors for greenhouse gas monitoring but with some limitations considering the high level of performance needed.
+3. At present some current and near term future operational LEO and GEO meteorological and environmental satellites have significant capabilities for measuring greenhouse gases in the mid troposphere, particularly from hyperspectral sounders, but these are insufficient for monitoring emissions closer to the surface.

-Several space agencies have therefore invested in specific research satellites that will pave the way for future operational satellites dedicated to greenhouse gas monitoring: SCIAMACHY was a precursor by Germany, the Netherlands, Belgium and ESA; GOSAT from JAXA and OCO 2 from NASA are in orbit; TANSAT from China, GOSAT 2 from JAXA, OCO 3 from NASA, MERLIN from DLR and CNES, and MicroCarb from CNES are all in development.
+4. Several space agencies have therefore invested in specific research satellites that will pave the way for future operational satellites dedicated to greenhouse gas monitoring: SCIAMACHY was a precursor by Germany, the Netherlands, Belgium and ESA; GOSAT from JAXA and OCO 2 from NASA are in orbit; TANSAT from China, GOSAT 2 from JAXA, OCO 3 from NASA, MERLIN from DLR and CNES, and MicroCarb from CNES are all in development.